How Long is a UFC Fight Night? | Easily Explained

 UFC cards can fluctuate in how long they last depending on what type of UFC event it is, and how many finishes are in a card.

-In this page we will cover how long a UFC Fight Night is on average, including how long a preliminary card is, how long a main card is, and what you can expect when watching a Fight Night.
+In this page, we will explain how long a UFC Fight Night is on average, how long the prelim portion of the card takes, how long the main card takes, and what you can expect when watching a UFC Fight Night.

 Table of Contents

 - How Long is a UFC Fight Night?

 - How Many Main Card Fights?